Sleepy-Dog-Studios/.github/profile/README.md

 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?

-🍿 Fun fact - We are spaced out all over the US including California, Colorado, Tennessee, and more!
+🍿 Fun fact - We are spaced out all over the US including California, Colorado, Tennessee, Ohio and more!

 ## Current Members: